Get started by: Getting a domain → | Creating a website →

 So why should you care about new domain extensions?
 Moving beyond the trends—they can play a pivotal role in establishing and reinforcing your brand's identity online.
-With new TLDs, you have the opportunity to register a domain name that tells customers exactly what you do with just a glance.
+With new TLDs, you have the opportunity to register a domain name that tells customers exactly what you or your business does, with just a glance.

 The evolution of new top-level domains

-The story of top-level domains began in the 1980s, with the aim of creating a structured naming system for the internet.
-Initially, there were only a handful of TLDs, and each had a specific purpose.
-For instance, .com was intended for commercial entities, while .org was designated for organizations.
+The story of top-level domains began in the 1980s, with the goal of creating a structured naming system for the internet.
+Initially, there were only a handful of TLDs and each had a specific purpose.
+For instance, when it comes to what .com is, it was intended for commercial entities, while .org was designated for organizations.

 Over time, the landscape of TLDs has expanded significantly.
-This growth has been driven by needing to accommodate increasing numbers of website creators and their demands for more personalized domain names.
+This change has been driven by the need to accommodate increasing numbers of websites and demands for more personalized domain names.
 As businesses and individuals sought domain names that were both unique and meaningful, the industry responded with a wider variety of TLD options.

 How new TLDs are coordinated and regulated is an intricate process involving several key players.
-The Internet Corporation for Assigned Names and Numbers (ICANN) is a leading regulatory body that plays a crucial role in this ecosystem.
+The Internet Corporation for Assigned Names and Numbers (ICANN), for example, is a leading regulatory body that plays a crucial role in this ecosystem.
 ICANN oversees the introduction and management of TLDs to maintain fairness in domain name registration.

 Types of top-level domains